 - (a) a reduction by us in executive's annual base salary, other than a reduction in base salary that applies to a similarly situated class of our employees or our affiliates; - (b) solely with respect to Messrs.
-Jenkin, Shaukat or Donovan, any material diminution in the duties or responsibilities of such executive as of the date of the employment agreement; provided that a change in control of the Company that results in our becoming part of a larger organization will not, in and of itself and unaccompanied by any material diminution in the duties or responsibilities of the executive, constitute Good Reason; - (c) our failure to pay or provide to the executive any material portion of his or her then current Base Salary or then current benefits under the employment agreement (except pursuant to a compensation deferral elected by the executive) or (ii) the failure to pay executive any material portion of deferred compensation under any of our deferred compensation programs within 30 days of the date such compensation is due and permitted to be paid under Section 409A of the Code, in each case other than any such failure that results from a modification to any compensation arrangement or benefit plan that is generally applicable to similarly situated officers;

-- (d) solely with respect to Mr. Jenkin, our requiring such executive to be based anywhere other than Atlantic City, New Orleans or Las Vegas, with respect to Mr. Donovan, anywhere other than Las Vegas or within twenty-five miles thereof, depending on the executive (except for required travel on Company business to an extent substantially consistent with the executive's present business travel obligations); or - (e) our failure to obtain a satisfactory agreement from any successor to assume and agree to perform the employment agreement.
+Jenkin, Shaukat or Donovan, any material diminution in the duties or responsibilities of such executive as of the date of the employment agreement; provided that a change in control of the Company that results in our becoming part of a larger organization will not, in and of itself and unaccompanied by any material diminution in the duties or responsibilities of the executive, constitute Good Reason; - (c) our failure to pay or provide to the executive any material portion of his or her then current Base Salary or then current benefits under the employment agreement (except pursuant to a compensation deferral elected by the executive) or (ii) the failure to pay executive any material portion of deferred compensation under any of our deferred compensation programs within 30 days of the date such compensation is due and permitted to be paid under Section 409A of the Code, in each case other than any such failure that results from a modification to any compensation arrangement or benefit plan that is generally applicable to similarly situated officers; - (d) solely with respect to Mr. Jenkin, our requiring such executive to be based anywhere other than Atlantic City, New Orleans or Las Vegas, with respect to Mr. Donovan, anywhere other than Las Vegas, and with respect to Mr. Shaukat, anywhere other than Las Vegas or within twenty-five miles thereof, depending on the executive (except for required travel on Company business to an extent substantially consistent with the executive's present business travel obligations); or - (e) our failure to obtain a satisfactory agreement from any successor to assume and agree to perform the employment agreement. - "Qualifying Termination" under Mr. Shaukat's employment agreement is defined as: